 In Myanmar, I met Monica, a Mexican who was my roommate at the hostel in Inle.
 We met again when I was Yangon and went for lunch to catch up.
 Then we met again in Hanoi and went to check out the train street together.
 When she came to Manila last October, I showed her Intramuros.

-In Myanmar also, I met Wai, Ekko and Mr. Zaw.
-Wai was my guide in the Inle Lake boat tour.
+In Myanmar also, I met Wai, Ekko, and Mr. Zaw.
+Wai was my guide on the Inle Lake boat tour.
 I met Ekko, another guide from Inle while I was doing the boat tour.
 Mr. Zaw was my guide in Mandalay.
 He brought me to so many places and made me try local foods in Myanmar.